ArashidSalesforce/Alpaca-Web-Dashboard/README.md

 A simple, real-time trading dashboard built with [Streamlit](https://streamlit.io/) and [Alpaca](https://alpaca.markets/) APIs.
 This application allows users to view current positions, monitor portfolio growth, stream real-time market prices, place buy/sell orders, and liquidate all positions through Alpaca’s paper trading endpoint.

-> **Warning**
-> This is for educational and demonstration purposes only.
-Never share your real API keys publicly, and always exercise caution when placing real trades.

 ## Features

 1. **View Current Positions**